+Monticello is a somewhat ethnically-diverse city.
 The people who call Monticello home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monticello residents report their race to be White, followed by Black or African-American.
 Monticello also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.03% of the city’s residents.
+People of Hispanic or Latino origin account for 12.66% of the city’s residents.
 Important ancestries of people in Monticello include English, Irish, Italian, and French .

 The most common language spoken in Monticello is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and German.